-I remember the first time I and Jesse saw someone in a window making hand-pulled noodles.
+I remember the first time I and Jesse saw someone in a window on bayard st making hand-pulled noodles.

 We watch the man twist and pulled noodles until they multiplied into a bowl full of noodles.

 I went inside and spoke to the manager I asked if it would possible for the master to teach Jesse who was 11 at the time.
 They look at him and were about to say no till I showed them the dishes he made they smiled and showed the master the pictures They said yes.
 I said I wanted to come back another time to film the process and do it they say sure we can put him in the window to learn.

 I said I did not have my camera gear and we would come back another day.

 So we went home and said lets practice before we go back and film.